isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 #### 8. Do I have to complete my Stay-Home Notice (SHN) if I have been tested negative for COVID-19 before departing to Singapore?

-Yes, travellers must complete their SHN even after they are tested negative for their COVID-19 Polymerase Chain Reaction test (“PCR test”) before departing to Singapore.
+Yes, travellers must complete their SHN even after they are tested negative for their COVID-19 test before departing to Singapore.
 You may refer to the illustrations [here](/health/shn) on the general duration of your SHN.

 #### 9. I am travelling with my child.
 Is my child required to be tested for COVID-19 before entry into Singapore?
 Are infants exempted?

-Travellers arriving from countries that require a COVID-19 Polymerase Chain Reaction test (“PCR test”) must do so if they are three years old and above in that calendar year (i.e. born in and before 2018) and departing for Singapore from their first point of embarkation.
+Travellers arriving from countries that require a COVID-19 test must do so if they are three years old and above in that calendar year (i.e. born in and before 2018) and departing for Singapore from their first point of embarkation.
 Travellers whose children are below three years old in that calendar year, i.e. born after 2018, are exempted.

 #### 10. Why do children need to take the COVID-19 Polymerase Chain Reaction test (“PCR test”)?